mik-jozef/chalk/notes/spec-notes.md

   Should this code also always end?
 What if foo is also just a variable, then it'd be undecidable, right?
-Or does the fact that at least one function variable wouldn't see not-yet-declared other variables save me? should `All` accept zero parameters? it would be useful to state things about existing variables
+Or does the fact that at least one function variable wouldn't see not-yet-declared other variables save me? operators should only be left-associve in grammar if they are associative semantically should `All` accept zero parameters? it would be useful to state things about existing variables
   ```